Fuzz-Muffin/TDpot_fort/README.md

 ld: library 'System' not found
 ```

 If that is the case, please find the system linker, it should be in a directory something like this `/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib`, but it might be in a slightly different path depending on your system.
-Once you find it, add this line to the `Makefile`
+Once you find it, add this line somewhere near the top of the `Makefile`
 ```
 LIB = L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib
 ```